april-org/april-ann/CHANGELIST.md

 ### New features

+- Added `matrix.dict`, a hash set dictionary in C++ binded to Lua, which allows to execute basic math operations and reductions over the whole set of contained matrices.
+It major purpose is to represent a set of connection weights or gradients in ANNs.
 - Added `dataset.token.filter`, which allows ANN components as filters.
 - Added `trainable.train_holdout_validation` class, which replace
   `trainable.supervised_trainer:train_holdout_validation` method.